Stanford-Trinity/ARTEMIS/codex-rs/core/prompt.md

 ### TOOLS REFERENCE

-This is a list of common Kali tools, it's primary use case, plus one tip (flag/parameter) to avoid infinite loops or hanging:
+This is a list of common Kali tools, their primary use cases, plus one tip (flag/parameter) to avoid infinite loops or hanging:

 • **nmap**
   - Use case: TCP/UDP port & service discovery, OS/version detection